he financial advice industry is undergoing a transformative shift and the emphasis is shifting from a traditional, product-centric approach to a

 The role of tech and AI

-Miller is seeing more firms review how technology can enhance their services, with many now exploring the exciting potential of AI applications.
-This isn’t just about back-office efficiency but transforming client interactions too.
+Miller is seeing an increase in firms reviewing how technology can enhance their services, with firms at varying stages from those exploring the exciting potential of AI applications to those already adopting and bedding chosen solutions in.
+This isn't just about back-office efficiency but transforming client interactions too.

 “It's not a coincidence that we are seeing more financial professionals move away from their value being wrapped up in the complexity of the investment solution and instead putting more emphasis on to goal setting, the financial plan and ongoing services such as coaching to help the client act in a way that’s helpful to achieving their goals,” adds Miller.
 “A growing number are choosing to simplify their centralised investment proposition by outsourcing to model portfolios to spend their time where it has most value and impact.
 I saw one planner sum it up as they’re managers of people not money.”